Tracing

 When errors occur, the SDK retries a few times before eventually giving up.
 You'll see loud warning messages when this occurs.
 And you can tune this behavior via the environment variables defined in Tuning parameters.

-How do I trace from languages other than Typescript/Python?
+How do I trace from languages other than TypeScript/Python?

 You can use the Braintrust API to import spans from other languages.
 See the import/export section for details.
 We are also exploring support for other languages.
 Feel free to reach out if you have a specific request.